 The curriculum prepares students for the Board of Certification (BOC) examination.
 Upon passing this examination, an individual may apply for certification by the New York State Education Department Office of Professions.
 In addition to the master’s degree, the school’s Certificate of Professional Achievement in Athletic Training is awarded upon satisfactory completion of all required coursework.

-ATCAS verified application deadline is March 31, 2021.
+ATCAS verified application deadline is extended to May 3, 2021.